MicheleDamian/prostate-gleason-dataset/README.md

 ![Examples](./examples.png)

 *Prostate Gleason Dataset* is an image database of prostate cancer biopsies derived from the [PANDA dataset](https://www.kaggle.com/c/prostate-cancer-grade-assessment/overview).
-The database consists of about **70K patches** of size **256x256 pixels** extracted from the PANDA's biopsies without overlap.
+The database consists of about **70K patches** of size **256x256 pixels** extracted from the PANDA's biopsies *with overlap*.
 The patches are grouped in **4 classes** depending on their [Gleason grade](https://en.wikipedia.org/wiki/Gleason_grading_system):

 * **Class 0**: Stroma + Gleason 0
 * **Class 1**: Gleason 3
 * **Class 2**: Gleason 4
 * **Class 3**: Gleason 5

-resulting in the following dataset distribution:
+resulting in the following dataset distributions:

 ![Class distribution](./class_dist.png)